bamason2/ttp451-module/docs/labs/Lab_2.md

 ![image](figs/lab2/fig_21_optimal_design_window_2.png)

 In the Optimal Design setting window, set the optimal design parameters to the ones shown in the figures below.
-All are kept default except the Optimality criteria “V-Optimal” and total number of points “36”.
-Click the [OK] button to start optimizing the design.
-The optimization process stops when the number of iterations without improvement reaches the pre-set value (36) or number of iterations performed reach the pre-set value in Algorithm tab.
+All are kept at default values except the Optimality criteria “V-Optimal” and total number of points “36”.
+Click the [OK] button to start optimising the design.
+The optimisation process stops when the number of iterations without improvement reaches the pre-set value (36) or number of iterations performed reach the pre-set value in Algorithm tab.

 ![image](figs/lab2/fig_22_optimal_design_window_1.png)